Science Gallery: Recognition and strategic fundraising

 The gallery was featured on a limited edition 2015 An Post stamp, which was part of a series along with the BT Young Scientist and Technology Exhibition, celebrating recent Irish scientific achievements.

-Science Gallery Dublin is one of the 14 targets for Trinity's major fundraising and volunteering campaign, Inspiring Generations, launched in 2019 to raise 400 million euro, and secure 150,000 hours of volunteer effort, to support the university strategically.
+Up until at least May 2022, Science Gallery Dublin was one of the 14 targets for Trinity's major fundraising and volunteering campaign, Inspiring Generations, launched in 2019 to raise 400 million euro and secure 150,000 hours of volunteer effort, to support the university strategically.

-Planned closure or relaunch
+Closure

-On October 28, 2021, just days after Trinity College's new provost, Linda Doyle, chairperson of Science Gallery Dublin's board, opened the first exhibition since closure due to Covid pandemic restrictions, staff were informed that the gallery would close in February 2022.
+On 28 October 2021 - just days after Trinity College's new provost, Linda Doyle, chairperson of Science Gallery Dublin's board, opened the first exhibition since closure due to Covid pandemic restrictions - staff were informed that the gallery would close in February 2022.
 No consultation had occurred, no public announcement was made, and neither the university nor its provost's office were willing to comment.
 Previous provost Patrick Prendergast commented that closure would be a serious loss.

-Following strong negative reaction to the planned closure, including from professors such as Aoife McLysaght and the gallery's founding chairperson, Dr Chris Horn, the provost posted a Tweet on 29 October referencing a positive phone call with the Minister for Higher Education.
+Following strong negative reaction to the planned closure, including from professors such as McLysaght and the gallery's founding chairperson, Chris Horn, the provost posted a Tweet on 29 October referencing a positive phone call with the Minister for Higher Education.
 A meeting was planned with two government departments to discuss options, and following this, the College Board decided to continue to explore options for "reimagining" the gallery.
-Trinity, having initially refused comment on the matter, released a statement on 3 November, noting that grants and donations had dropped since 2017, and that the gallery had accumulated losses of 1.6 5 million euro.
+Trinity, having initially refused to comment on the matter, released a statement on 3 November, noting that grants and donations had dropped since 2017, and that the gallery had accumulated losses of 1.65 million euro.
 On 26 January 2022, the Taoiseach commented in the Dail that the university must work "to develop a new vision and a sustainable financial model for the long-term future of its Science Gallery" and noted that two Government departments had offered bridging funding for some years to allow a new model to be launched.
+Despite the various discussions and offer of State help, the gallery did close, as originally announced, at the end of February 2022.

+Relaunch plans

+In November 2022, it was announced that a tender would be issued for assistance in preparing the gallery to reopen in 2023, with an exhibition plan from 2023 to 2028, and pursuit of external funding partners.
+Trinity appointed a creative consultancy company called Curiosity Studio to devise and implemenet a new operational model for the gallery.
+Reopening was expected in summer 2023, but did not occur.
+In December 2024, Trinity announced that, after the failure to find a sustainable business model, the Science Gallery would not reopen and the space would be used instead for a dedicated student centre.